gpageot/JenkinsUE4/Documentation/SETUP.md

     binary+wS10 //ue4jenkins/....lib
     binary+wS10 //ue4jenkins/....pdb
 	binary+wS10 //ue4jenkins/....so

+## Jenkins Jenkins

+Download and install java (for our test we used JDK 21) Create a user on your computer for jenkins, give it "Service Logon Credentials" Download and install jenkins
+In a browser finish your jenkins setup (Usually at http://localhost:8080/) If you want to change your jenkins language, you can install the plugin "Locale"

+Install "perforce" plugin
+It's probably a good time to add your perforce creddential Manage jenkins > Credentials > Jenkin (Global) > Global credentials > Add Credentials > Perforce Password Credential

+Setup slack integration
+Install "slack notification" plugin
+Setup the jenkins integration, see https://plugins.jenkins.io/slack/

 ## Installation of pipelines in your Jenkins

 I recommend to start by adding the following pipeline in order to make sure to have proper connection to git and your P4
+- Test/TestSlack.java
 - Test/TestP4.java
+	Note that for parameter P4_UNICODE_ENCODING, "utf8" is utf8 no bom encoding
 - Test/TestGit.java
+	This can be skipped if you  don't plan on setting the git replication pipelines at first

 In Jenkins:
 - Select "New Item"